 EPUB is an open standard for creating reflowable content that can be optimized for display on a variety of devices with varying display dimensions.
 You can also display EPUBs on a computer using Adobe Digital Editions reader software, a free download from the Adobe website.

-The EPUB specification also supports fixedlayout publications; however, this lesson does not cover this type of EPUB.
-InDesign supports both EPUB 2.0.1 and EPUB 3.0, the current version of the standard.
-At the conclusion of this lesson, students export an EPUB 2.0.1 file because it's most compatible with the current generation of ebook readers.
+InDesign offers two choices for exporting EPUBs: EPUB (Reflowable), which exports the content in a way that allows it to flow automatically from page to page on any compatible ereader regardless of the dimensions of the screen, and EPUB (Fixed Layout), which creates EPUBs with fixed dimensions designed to fit a particular size screen.
+This lesson focuses on creation and export of an EPUB (Reflowable) publication; however, students get to see how EPUB (Fixed Layout) publications are created in the Exploring on Your Own section at the end of the lesson.
 Because ebooks are different from print publications in many fundamental ways variable page dimensions depending on the device, reader-controlled font sizes, no hyphenation, and so on-the process of creating an ebook is different from creating a print publication.
 It's also worth noting that simply exporting a document that was designed for print publication as an EPUB does not produce an effective EPUB.
 For this lesson, students work on a document that's designed from the outset to be an EPUB.